CONSULATE IS CLOSED 3 – 17 February – Open on 20 February 23.

 For general information see this Australian Embassy consular service web page

-Notarial Services – The Consulate in Chiang Mai is not authorised to provide notarial services (statutory declarations, witness signatures, residence certificates or certify true copies) in accordance with the Consular Fees Act & DFAT policy.
+Notarial Services – The Consulate in Chiang Mai is not authorised to provide notarial (document) services (statutory declarations, witness signatures, residence certificates or certify true copies), in accordance with the Consular Fees Act & DFAT policy.
 It can offer referral information.
-Some notarial services are available during the Embassy Consular Outreach visits to Chiang Mai.
-Please see this Embassy webpage for information.
+Notarial services are only available at the Embassy in Bangkok, with an appointment – Limited notarial services are available by mail with Embassy in Bangkok. see this Embassy webpage

-Australian Visa or Citizenship by Decent -The Consulate is not able to assist with Australian visa and citizenship applications and related matters.
+Australian Visa or Citizenship by Decent -The Consulate has not involvement in these matters.
+It is not able to assist with Australian visa and citizenship applications and related matters.
 Information and visa application are managed by the Department of Homeland Affairs (Immigration).
 Applications can be made online or through the Australian Visa Application Center – with an office in Chiang Mai.
 You can obtain further information on this website.

 Register marriage in Thailand -The Consulate is not able to assist with paperwork requirements but can provide information.
+A certificate of no impediment application must be lodged in person at the Embassy in Bangkok, with an appointment.
 Please see the information on this website.

 Thailand Visa’s & extensions – The Consulate can not offer advice, information or assistance on obtaining, extending or facilitating visas for Thailand.
 If you are in Thailand contact Thai Immigration.
 There are also many Thai Visa Agents in Chiang Mai who can assist with visa matters – these can be found through internet searches.
 If you are in Australia you need to contact the Thai Embassy, Canberra or a Thai Consulate closest to you for information.